 FHLB Grants are available to first-time homebuyers, community partners, veterans, and returning veterans.

 First Heritage Mortgage is proud to offer the Affordable Housing Program to provide eligible low-to-moderate

 income families and individuals with a grant of $12,500 to $15,000 towards their home purchase.

 To qualify for owner-occupied grants, which means the house will be your primary residence, your household income must be 80% or less of your county’s median income.

 Additionally, there are designations like community partners, which include vital community members who help others for a living.
-Law enforcement, educators, health care workers, firefighters, and other first responders fall into this group.
+Law enforcement, educators, health care workers, firefighters, and other first responders, along with veterans and active-duty military fall into this group.
 For more information on how to qualify for this group, it’s best to speak with a loan officer, as they are experts on these programs.

 How Much Can A Grant Save Me?

-To give you a real-world scenario, take a look at how a homebuyer in Maryland could save $21,777 on their closing costs through the Maryland Mortgage Program (MMP), a provider of FHLB Grants.
+To give you a real-world scenario, take a look at how a homebuyer in North Carolina could save $21,777 on their closing costs through the North Carolina Home Advantage Mortgage Program (NCHFA), a provider of FHLB Grants.
 They then need to put down just $2,096 and their monthly payment goes up by only $80.

 Whether you take advantage of an FHLB Grant, or another program, it’s important to know that many programs are available to help you achieve your goal, and you don’t have to find them on your own.